War of the Bavarian Succession: Background

-Charles's military options disappeared with the French.
+Charles Albert's military options disappeared with the French.
 Adopting a new plan, he subverted the imperial election.
 He sold the County of Glatz to Prussia for a reduced price in exchange for Frederick's electoral vote.
 Charles's brother, Klemens August of Bavaria, archbishop and prince-elector of the Electorate of Cologne, voted for him in the imperial election and personally crowned him on 12 February 1742 in the traditional ceremony in Frankfurt am Main.
-The next day, Charles's Bavarian capital of Munich capitulated to the Austrians to avoid being plundered by Maria Theresa's troops.
+The next day, the new Charles VII's Bavarian capital of Munich capitulated to the Austrians to avoid being plundered by Maria Theresa's troops.
 In the following weeks, her army overran most of Charles's territories, occupied Bavaria, and barred him from his ancestral lands and from Bohemia.

 Charles VII spent most of his three-year reign as emperor residing in Frankfurt while Maria Theresa battled Prussia for her patrimony in Bohemia and Hungary.
 Frederick could not secure Bohemia for Charles, but he did manage to push the Austrians out of Bavaria.
 For the last three months of his short reign, the gout-ridden Charles lived in Munich, where he died in January 1745.
 His son, Maximilian III Joseph (known as Max Joseph) inherited his father's electoral dignities but not his imperial ambition.
 With the Peace of Füssen (22 April 1745), Max Joseph promised to vote for Francis of Lorraine, Maria Theresa's husband, in the pending imperial election.
 He also acknowledged the Pragmatic Sanction.
 In return, he obtained the restitution of his family's electoral position and territories.
 For his subjects, his negotiations ended five years of warfare and brought a generation of peace and relative prosperity that began with his father's death in 1745 and ended with his own in 1777.